 Dear Anthropology Students,

-During these unusual times, we want you to know that the Anthropology Department is working at full steam (just remotely) and we are here for you!
+During these unusual times, we want you to know that the Department of Anthropology is working at full steam (just remotely) and we are here for you!
 Don’t hesitate to get in touch with us regarding any questions, whether it is academic, or otherwise.
 We recognize there have been a lot of transitions in such a short time and we hope everyone is managing and staying safe.

 There are still two faculty advisors available to meet with you.
 We are holding office hours via Zoom — just send a quick email to let us know that you’d like to talk with us and we’ll provide you with a link to a zoom meeting.
 We especially encourage you to get in touch with us if you have questions about Fall 2020 course enrollment.